TensorNetwork/tensornetwork.org/src/mps/algorithms/sampling/index.md

 * If the MPS is in the right-orthogonal gauge, samples can be computed with a cost scaling as $\chi^2$.
 (However, bringing an arbitrary MPS into right-orthogonal gauge has a cost scaling as $\chi^3$.)

+## Applications and Extensions

+The MPS perfect sampling algorithm forms the update step of the minimally entangled typical thermal state (METTS) algorithm for sampling pure states whose average gives thermal expected values of a quantum system at a temperature $T$.\cite{METTS_Algorithm} The proposed next state after this step is always accepted (i.e. METTS does not do any "rejection" sampling).
+Although the MPS sampling algorithm is "perfect", the overall METTS algorithm is based on a Markov chain so does not perform perfect sampling.

+A deterministic version of the (two-norm) MPS sampling algorithm, which greedily selects the index values with the highest probabilities at each step, has been proposed in the context of simulating the QAOA quantum algorithm.\cite{Sreedhar_QAOA}This algorithm is not always guaranteed to give the sample with the highest probability.